trustbit/exercises/transport-tycoon_23.md

 ## Implementation Notes

 This MSE is quite high.
 Can you spot any additional patterns that could be used to make the model more accurate?
+What is your best MSE?

 ![image-20220312160908106](images/image-20220312160908106.png)